How to Take Headshot: Essential Tips for Stunning Professional Photos

 • Remote headshot sessions for distributed teams who still need a consistent professional headshot.

 Each format has its logic, and we help you choose based on headcount, timeline, and where the image or photo will live: your LinkedIn profile, your website, a careers page, a press kit, or investor materials.
+For the best headshot results, we recommend choosing a simple, neutral background to keep the focus on the subject’s face.

 Planning your corporate headshots NYC: scope, schedule, shot list